arorashu/rl-car/report.md

 ### b) Action repeat parameter

 > *Describe the reasoning behind the use of an action repeat parameter.
 By default, this value is set to 4.
 What is the effect on the training progress (look at your training plots) and your evaluation performance if this parameter is increased or decreased?
 Discuss and interpret your findings.*

-**TODO**
+The action repeat parameter defines how many times the agent takes an action, after deciding which action to take.
+A good action repeat parameter helps the agent learn a smooth policy.
+On decreasing this parameter, and keeping rest of the variables the same, the training performance decreases significantly.
+It gets much less rewards.

+With action repeat parameter = 1, the agent has to decide on an action every frame.
+Running one step in the environment is much cheaper than making inference forthat step.
+Hence, this also significantly impacts training time.
+Also, we think with such a small repeat parameter, it will take very long for the agent to achieve good rewards.
+For a higher action repeat parameter (8 or above), we think it would be very hard for the agent to learn a good policy.

+We present our plots for action repeat parameter = 1

+## repeat action 1 time
+### Agent rewards plot
+![Reward curve] (reward_agent_repeat_1.png)

+### Agent loss plot
+![Loss curve] (loss_agent_repeat_1.png)

 > *i) Why might it be helpful to repeat each action several times?*

-**TODO**
+A good action repeat parameter helps the agent learn a smooth policy.
+Repeating the same action multiple times enables transitions between different advantageous states.

 ### c) Action space